As of September 2017, 16.5 million dollars worth of bitcoin circulated the cybersphere.

 Bitcoin emerged into public discussion and fired up public interest in recent years, but it was created in 2009 by an anonymous inventor.

-Cryptocurrencies such as a Bitcoin, are digital currencies not controlled by any single entity.
+Cryptocurrencies such as Bitcoin, are digital currencies not controlled by any single entity.
 Unlike traditional currency, the value of Bitcoin is controlled by the investors of Bitcoin and the perceived value in obtaining them.

 As interest and perceived use and value of Bitcoin increases, so too does its value!